Roger Waters: 2005: Pink Floyd reunion and Ça Ira

-In July 2005, Waters reunited with Mason, Wright, and Gilmour for their final performance together at the 2005 Live 8 concert in London's Hyde Park, Pink Floyd's only appearance with Waters since their final performance of The Wall at Earls Court London 24 years earlier.
+In January 2005, following the 2004 Indian Ocean earthquake and subsequent tsunami disaster, Waters performed "Wish You Were Here" with Eric Clapton during a benefit concert which aired on the American network NBC.
+In July that year, Waters reunited with Mason, Wright, and Gilmour for their final performance together at the Live 8 concert in London's Hyde Park.
+This was Pink Floyd's only appearance with Waters since their final performance of The Wall at Earls Court London 24 years earlier.
 They played a 23-minute set consisting of "Speak to Me/Breathe"/"Breathe (Reprise)", "Money", "Wish You Were Here", and "Comfortably Numb".
 Waters told the Associated Press that while the experience of playing with Pink Floyd again was positive, the chances of a bona fide reunion would be "slight" considering his and Gilmour's continuing musical and ideological differences.
 Though Waters had differing ideas about which songs they should play, he "agreed to roll over for one night only".
 In November 2005, Pink Floyd were inducted into the UK Music Hall of Fame by Pete Townshend of the Who.

 In September 2005, Waters released Ça Ira (pronounced /fr/, French for "it will be fine"; Waters added the subtitle, "There is Hope"), an opera in three acts translated from the late Étienne Roda-Gil's French libretto based on the historical subject of the French Revolution. Ça Ira was released as a double CD album, featuring baritone Bryn Terfel, soprano Ying Huang and tenor Paul Groves.

 Set during the early French Revolution, the original libretto was co-written in French by Roda-Gil and his wife Nadine Delahaye.
 Waters had begun rewriting the libretto in English in 1989, and said about the composition: "I've always been a big fan of Beethoven's choral music, Berlioz and Borodin ...
 This is unashamedly romantic and resides in that early 19th-century tradition, because that's where my tastes lie in classical and choral music."

 Waters appeared on television to discuss the opera, but the interviews often focused on his relationship with Pink Floyd, something Waters would "take in stride", a sign Pink Floyd biographer Mark Blake believes is "a testament to his mellower old age or twenty years of dedicated psychotherapy". Ça Ira reached number 5 on the Billboard Classical Music Chart in the United States.